 In high school, it is important to develop your basic skills in math, science, English, and history.
 Archaeologists need excellent research and writing skills—they write more than they dig!
 They also apply mathematical and statistical concepts in the field and data analysis.
 Studying foreign languages can also be helpful, as could gaining skills in programming, chemistry, or physics.
 Archaeologists also need to be good at communicating with a range of audiences.
 They share their results with fellow archaeologists and the general public.

 The minimum amount of education needed to work in the field of archaeology is a 4-year college degree (BA or BS).
 Usually archaeologists major in anthropology or archaeology.
 They also receive training in archaeological field and laboratory techniques.
 Positions available with this level of education and training are restricted to field or laboratory assistants.
-Qualification as a professional archaeologist as defined by the Register of Professional Archaeologists.
+Some professional qualifications for an archaeologist are defined by the Register of Professional Archaeologists.
 RPA requires post-graduate study (a Masters or Doctorate) in anthropology, as well as work experience supervising archaeology field and lab projects.

 In North America, students interested in archaeology usually major in anthropology, which has four subfields—cultural anthropology, biological anthropology, linguistic anthropology, and archaeology.
 Students majoring in anthropology generally take courses in all four subfields.
 When researching colleges and universities, look for a school that has a department of anthropology with at least one archaeologist on the faculty.
 Also, participating in a university-sponsored field school is required to gain employment as an archaeologist.
 A field school is generally a credit-based course where students learn and take part in active archaeological field- and lab-based research.
 When planning your degree, look at what opportunities for field and lab work are available.
 Some schools have an archaeology lab or a museum that may offer training, volunteer, or paid work opportunities to students.